gbennnn/grader-ai/README.md

-# Smart PDF Grader
+# Grader AI

-Smart PDF Grader is an AI-powered web-based system designed to automatically evaluate student assignment PDF files.
+**Grader-AI** is an AI-powered web-based system designed to automatically evaluate student assignment PDF files.
 This tool helps educators and teaching assistants to efficiently assess, score, and provide feedback based on customizable grading parameters.

 ## 🚀 Features